yashhkheni/YashsBookStore1/YashsBookStore/README.txt

 >i visited the link and saw that we needed to add the sweetalert library before script tag which i just did and now it is working.

 >owwwww, Yeah.....

+14th April 2023
+11:40PM
+>Adding new class Product.cs
+>Last CoverType Has an error will resolve it but before we will move forward to another one for assignment requirements.

+11:59PM
+>One thing was bothering me and i was working on previous thing and i think it is getting great.
+>1 and 2 steps are done.